-The Terminal 1 Modernization Project is a $68 million upgrade to the central section of Terminal 1, which opened in 1982.
-It was originally planned and designed as a hangar for aircraft but was converted for use as a “temporary” passenger terminal.
-The building became the airport’s primary terminal from the time it opened until Terminal 2 opened in October 2008.
+The Terminal 1 Modernization Project has a $68 million upgrade to the central section of Terminal 1, which opened in 1982.
+The building was originally planned and designed as a hangar for aircraft but was converted for use as a “temporary” passenger terminal.
+The terminal became the airport’s primary terminal from the time it opened until Terminal 2 opened in October 2008.
 Learn about Terminal 1's history.
-When it opens, Terminal 1 will be greatly improved for the way you travel today.

 The familiar blue panels on Terminal 1 are gone, replaced by a sleek steel and translucent exterior.
 Here are some other great things you can expect when the building opens.
 View renderings of the building.

 - Natural Light.
-Abundant natural light will fill the ticketing lobby, bag claim area, security checkpoint and concourse thanks to large windows and translucent panels that let in sunlight without a harsh glare.
+Abundant natural light now fills the ticketing lobby, bag claim area, security checkpoint and concourse thanks to large windows and translucent panels that let in sunlight without a harsh glare.

 - Open Spaces.
 We’ve raised the ceilings throughout the concourse and gate waiting areas and security checkpoint.
 We’ve moved walls and columns to provide more open space throughout the building.

 - Easy Navigation.
 The path from ticketing through security to the concourse has been streamlined with new elevators, escalators and a staircase.
-The security checkpoint has been relocated to one level in an expanded area that will allow for four checkpoint lanes.
+The security checkpoint has been relocated to one level in an expanded area with four checkpoint lanes.

 - New Exit Path.
 Arriving passengers will use a newly-designed, intuitive path to exit the concourse and make their way to bag claim.
 This corridor is located in the center of the building, making it a very short walk from all gates.

 - Pre-Security Concessions.
-As you enter the terminal from the parking garage, one of the first things you will encounter when it opens in Summer 2014 is a Starbucks in Bag Claim.
+As you enter the terminal from the parking garage, one of the first things you will encounter when it opens in Summer 2014 is a Starbucks in bag claim.
 There will also be retail offerings in automoatic kiosks.